neondatabase/website/content/docs/manage/database-access.md

 ## Public schema privileges

-Postgres 15 introduced changes regarding privileges on the `public` schema.
+Postgres 15 introduced changes to default privileges on the `public` schema.
 When creating a new database, Postgres creates a schema named `public` in the database and permits access to the schema to a predefined Postgres role named `public`.
 Newly created roles in Postgres are automatically assigned the `public` role.
 In Postgres 14, the public role had `CREATE` and `USAGE` privileges on the `public` schema.
-In Postgres 15 and higher, the `public` role no longer has `CREATE` privileges on the public schema.
+In Postgres 15 and higher, the `public` role no longer has `CREATE` privileges on the `public` schema.

+Why does this matter?
 Postgres uses a concept known as a `search path`, which is essentially a list of schema names that Postgres checks in the absence of a qualified name for a database object.
 For example, if you run a `SELECT` query on a table named `mytable` without prefixing the schema name, Postgres searches for this table in the schemas listed in the search path, settling on the first match identified.
 The default search path includes the following schemas:

 ```sql
 dbname=> show search_path;